tyj9000/Twine/README.md

 Twine is a lightweight tweening and animation library for LÖVE (Love2D).
-It provides simple APIs for animating properties, handling easing, and managing animation lifecycles inspired by Roblox's event driven TweenService.
+It provides simple APIs for animating properties, handling easing, and managing animation lifecycles inspired by Roblox's event-driven TweenService.

 ---